VicRoads: Governance

-In 1983, the Country Roads Board was replaced by the Road Construction Authority, under the Transport Act 1983.
+In 1983, under the Transport Act 1983, the Country Roads Board was replaced by the Road Construction Authority.
 In 1989, the Road Traffic Authority was merged with the Road Construction Authority to form the Roads Corporation, trading under the name VicRoads.

-VicRoads was re-established on 1 July 2010 under the Transport Integration Act, which establishes a framework for an integrated and sustainable transport system in Victoria and empowers the key Victorian Government agencies with responsibility for the State's land and water transport system.
-The Act provides that VicRoads' primary object is to provide, operate and maintain the road system consistent with the vision statement in the Act and objectives which emphasise transport integration and sustainability.
-The statute also requires VicRoads to "...manage the road system in a manner which supports a sustainable Victoria by seeking to increase the share of public transport, walking and cycling trips as a proportion of all transport trips in Victoria..."
+VicRoads was re-established on 1 July 2010 under the Transport Integration Act, which established a framework for an integrated and sustainable transport system in Victoria, and empowered the key Victorian Government agencies with responsibility for the State's land and water transport system.
+The act provided that VicRoads' primary object was to provide, operate and maintain the major road system, consistent with the vision statement in the act and objectives which emphasise transport integration and sustainability.
+The statute also required VicRoads to "...manage the road system in a manner which supports a sustainable Victoria by seeking to increase the share of public transport, walking and cycling trips as a proportion of all transport trips in Victoria..."

-In July 2016, the government announced the creation of Transport for Victoria, a new statutory authority combining planning functions of Public Transport Victoria and VicRoads as well as functions of other agencies.
+In July 2016, the government announced the creation of Transport for Victoria, a new statutory authority combining the planning functions of Public Transport Victoria and VicRoads, as well as functions of other agencies.

 On 1 July 2018, the Major Road Projects Authority was formed, with the function of administering specified road projects transferred from VicRoads to the new authority.
-On 1 January 2019, the Department of Transport and its major project authority, the Major Transport Infrastructure Authority (MTIA) was formed.
+On 1 January 2019, the Department of Transport and its major project authority, the Major Transport Infrastructure Authority (MTIA) were formed.
 The Major Road Projects Authority was renamed Major Road Projects Victoria (MRPV) and became part of MTIA.

-In April 2019, it was announced that VicRoads would cease to exist as an independent entity from 30 June 2019 with its functions merged with those of Public Transport Victoria into a new division of the Department of Transport.
+In April 2019, it was announced that, from 30 June 2019, VicRoads would cease to exist as an independent entity, with its functions merged with those of Public Transport Victoria into a new division of the Department of Transport.
 Announcing the reforms, Premier Daniel Andrews argued that the reform would go "one step beyond" the formation of Transport for Victoria, and said that merging the two agencies would lead to planning of an integrated and mode-agnostic transport network.
 Although the Rail, Tram and Bus Union supported the government's decision, the Australian Services Union, representing a large number of VicRoads administrative staff, opposed the merger.
-On 1 July 2019, most of VicRoads functions were absorbed into the Department of Transport, excluding registration and licensing functions and some heavy vehicle functions, which remained under VicRoads.
+On 1 July 2019, most of VicRoads functions were absorbed into the Department of Transport, excluding registration and licensing functions and some heavy vehicle functions, which remained with a much-reduced VicRoads.